djkaty/Il2CppInspector/README.md

 Providing an argument to `--exclude-namespaces` will override the default list.
 To output all namespaces, use `--exclude-namespaces=none`.

 By default, types and fields declared with the `System.Runtime.CompilerServices.CompilerGeneratedAttribute` attribute will be suppresssed from the C# code output.
 The attribute itself will be suppressed from property getters and setters.
 This is useful if you would like to be able to compile the output code.
-To include these constructs in the output, use `--suppress-compiler-generated=false`.
+To include these constructs in the output, use `--no-suppress-cg`.

-File format and architecture are automatically detected.

 For Apple Universal Binaries, multiple output files will be generated, with each filename besides the first suffixed by the index of the image in the Universal Binary.
 Unsupported images will be skipped.